 The Machete is Stavatti’s family of next generation Close Air Support, Attack, Counter Insurgency, Lead-In Fighter, Air Defense Fighter and Advanced Pilot Trainer aircraft.
 A series of aircraft designed to satisfy a breadth of military aviation requirements with a modular airframe, the Machete family includes the SM-27 Turboprop Machete, the SM-28 Turbofan Machete and the SM-47 Super Machete.
-Now under development to satisfy tomorrow’s military trainer, attack and air defense needs, the first Machetes can enter production as early as 2020.
+The Machete series is now under development to satisfy tomorrow’s military trainer, attack and air defense needs.

 A modern “A-1 Skyraider,” the SM-27 is designed to serve as a successor to attack aircraft including the A-10 Warthog, Su-25 Frogfooot, A-7 Corsair II, A-29 Super Tucano ALX, OV-10 Bronco, A-37 Dragonfly, IA-58 Pucara and other attack aircraft.
-Pending potential customer procurement interest, the SM-27 is scheduled to enter LRIP in 2019-2020 with prototype roll-out anticipated in 2017-2018.
-The SM-27S/T will be qualified at the AFFTC at Edwards, AFB.
+Now under development the SM-27S/T will be qualified at the AFFTC at Edwards, AFB.
 The SM-27S/T will be certified to applicable FAA type and production certification standards (FAR 25, etc.) as a fully qualified Day/Night VFR and IFR (VMC/IMC) aircraft.

 The SM-27S/T cockpit is designed to accommodate a wide spectrum of male and female crewmembers accommodating JPATS Cases 1 through 8 encompassing the 1st percentile female through the 99th percentile male (NATO) population range.
 This population range corresponds to crewmembers ranging from 4 ft 10 in/100 lbs through 6 ft 5 in/280 lbs.
 For planning and engineering development purposes, assumed standard crew-member weight is 260 lbs, including survival equipment.